 What are the key dates?

-(i) New leases – Starting on 1 April 2018 MEES will apply to new leases.
+(i) New leases – Starting on 1 April 2018 MEES applies to new leases.
 New leases include:

 - lease renewals under the Landlord and Tenant Act 1954;